lekrsu/shfw-walkthrough/README.md

 1. Sport mode, DPC, 18A, fully quadratic (1.0).
    - Acceleration boost, 50%.
-   - Brake boost, 0-100%, up to you, be aware that it's strong.
    - Brake, 30A flat (0.0)
    - Overmodulation on for sport/drive